Baagsma/PBQA/examples/README.md

 }
 ```

 Ignoring the time component, the latitude and longitude are based on the examples in the pattern file, in this case representing London.
-Providing the LLM with another example, however, can alter its response.
+Providing the LLM with another example  however, alters its response.

 ```py
 db.add(